esl-cooking-lesson

 While everyone should know the answer, describing it in English might be a little difficult.
 Walk them through the recipe, asking for steps and writing the correct vocabulary and structure out on the board.
 This should include the ingredients, equipment and method that need to be used.

-After everyone is comfortable with the concept, put your students into groups and them come up with their own recipes.
+After everyone is comfortable with the concept, put your students into groups and have them come up with their own recipes.
 They can use the one already written on the board as a guide, and ask you for help with vocabulary along the way.
 Just make sure they choose something a little more complex than a fried egg!

 If your students need a little more structure and guidance with this activity, you can use some worksheets for support.
 You don’t have to make them yourself, though.
 Here are some places where you can download ready-made worksheets: